MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/how-to-delete-a-maintenance-window-for-a-collection.md

 ---
-title: "Delete a Maintenance Window for a Collection | Microsoft Docs" ms.custom: "" ms.date: "09/20/2016"
+title: "Delete a Maintenance Window for a Collection" ms.custom: "" ms.date: "09/20/2016"
 ms.prod: "configuration-manager"